 Now that you’re all set up, time to add some content!
 When you first start blogging, try to aim for a post at least once a week, if possible.
 The best way to do this is to imagine a person – someone you think would like to read your blog – and write specifically for that person.

 I know, it seems like you’d want to be pretty general when your first starting out; but specifics are critical.
 That’s how you reach your target audience.
-The risk in trying to appeal to everyone is that your voice connects with no one.
+The risk of trying to appeal to everyone is that your voice connects with no one.
 I write for my sister-in-law (Hi Amy!!), and it helps me focus on the ideas I’m trying to convey and how to do it effectively.

 I have a hard time staying on task when I write because like many other creative people bursting with ideas, I have the attention span of a goldfish.
 A tip for you that I learned a few years back: headphones and coffee bar sounds.